1ynxP/50-Prompts-para-Programaci-n-y-Debugging/English_Inglés.md

 * 🏗️ **Systems Architecture**
 * 🤖 **Workflow Automation**

-This collection includes 50 advanced prompts for Programming and Debugging, focused on:

-🔍 Code Reviews
-🐞 Debugging
-⚡ Performance Optimization
-🔐 Security Audits
-🌐 API Design
-♻️ Refactoring
-🧪 Testing
-🏗️ System Architecture
-🤖 Workflow Automation

-[!]
+*[!]
 You can use them with your AI programming model and in your preferred IDE (Cursor, Antigravity, etc.).*
 All prompts were tested using some of the most advanced LLM models for programming currently available, including:

 * **Claude Sonnet**